 Step #4.
 Make a list.

-Next on your decluttering plan, you will want a list of all the parts of your project.
+Next, on your decluttering plan, you will want a list of the smaller tasks of your big project.
 From decluttering to cleaning and finally to organizing.
-Be sure to list every single part so you can just go through your list on autopilot confident nothing will get left out.
+Be sure to list every single part so you can just go through your list on autopilot, confident nothing will get left out.

 Step #5.
 How much time do you have?

 Go back to step number 2 and look at your “finish by” date.

 Next, take a look at your family, work, and personal schedule.
 Consider how much time you can dedicate to this project each day or week.
 Using a bright colored marker, write in the words “work on my decluttering/organizing in (fill in the blank) room.”

 I find that smaller pockets are easier to block off for this project.
 Never underestimate how much you can get done in 10-20 minutes!

 D/M PRO TIP: Don’t underestimate the power of a minute.
 You may be surprised at how much you can get done in just a few minutes.
 Cleaning out your underwear drawer takes 10 minutes.
 Washing the woodwork in your closet just 5 minutes.
 And sorting through jewelry 8 minutes.
 Take advantage of the smaller pockets of time to really make a dent in your decluttering/organizing project.